 In recent years, Olbermann has largely stayed away from sports broadcasting, focusing more on definitively political broadcasts.
-But Olbermann — who, along with Dan Patrick, formed the late, lamented "The Big Show" at ESPN (TV sports' equivalent of Led Zeppelin) — has always kept an eye on the sports pages.
+But Olbermann — who, with Dan Patrick, formed the late, lamented "The Big Show" at ESPN, TV sports' equivalent of Led Zeppelin — has always kept an eye on the sports pages.

 "I do this anyway," Olbermann said on a conference call, speaking of his sportscasting.
 "Last postseason I did this in my home to the TV by myself."

 Olbermann will work with Dennis Eckersley on TBS' studio show.
 He had previously worked in a similar capacity for both NBC and Fox in the late 1990s, and his pre-ESPN sports career began at CNN.
-However, this current arrangement will not include any appearances on that network.
+However, this current arrangement will not include any appearances on CNN.

-While one of the most provocative figures in television news, Olbermann is also one of the most mercurial; his battles with his own management are industry legend.
+Olbermann, while one of the most provocative figures in television news, is also one of the most mercurial; his battles with his own management are industry legend.
 He laughed about possessing a "37-page resume," a reflection of the many positions he's held within the broadcast industry.